alexharri/website/posts/icelandic-name-declension-trie.md

 }
 ```

-Otherwise we assign the value to <Ts>node</Ts>, remove the children, and return the value.
+Otherwise, we assign the value to <Ts>node</Ts>, remove the children, and return the value.

 ```ts
 node.value = values[0];